muvildan/SEAT_CODE-CSS/README.md

 Performance-wise, I decided to use WEBP images for elements and PNG for backgrounds so that I could reduce as much as possible the loading time for assets and their memory usage.
 On that line, most animations have been coded by myself (except for the swiper), like the accordions for the FAQ section, which recently received this new feature!

-Last but not least, if I had to point out something I'd improve, I'd say the header section of the mobile view.
-Unfortunately, I did not have time to implement a hamburger menu for its navigation bar, but I am fully aware that's the n1 priority that'd fall on my backlog.

 I hope you enjoyed the result.
 I would greatly appreciate having feedback on what I could improve or iterate from here onwards.

 ## Backlog

-1. Hamburger nav bar for mobile view
-2. LESS refactor + use of mixins
+1. LESS refactor + use of mixins.
-3. Loading view while data is being fetched
+2. Loading view while data is being fetched.

 ## Screenshots
 Here are some screenshots from the project: